ppy/osu-wiki/wiki/Tournaments/TWC/2026/en.md

 - In the Group stage and Round of 16, teams need to win 5 maps to win a match (best of 9).
 - In the Quarterfinals and Semifinals, teams need to win 6 maps to win a match (best of 11).
 - In the Finals and Grand Finals, teams need to win 7 maps to win the match (best of 13).
-  - *Note: for the Grand Finals match, the team that is coming from the winners bracket is required to win one "set", that is, one best of 13, to win the tournament.
-The team coming from the losers bracket, however, needs to win 2 sets.*
+  - *Note: for the Grand Finals match, the team that is coming from the winners' bracket is required to win one "set", that is, one best of 13, to win the tournament.
+The team coming from the losers' bracket, however, needs to win 2 sets.*

 ### Match instructions